Seraaron/agora/srd/subsystems/Martial Conflict.md

 Martial combats are most often utilized in games that feature high adventure, dungeon crawling, and wilderness exploration, or frequent encounters with [[Beasts & Nightmares]].
 If the fight is more one-sided, with one side intending to [[Murder Most Foul|murder]] the other and the other side wants to just escape from the start, then consider using a [[Opposed Tasks|Opposed Task]] or just a simple [[Versus Checks|Vs. Check]] instead.

-Before you get into clashing steel or spilling any blood, there's a little bit of bookeeping and set up to do first, to ensure that the battle runs smoothly for all the players:
+Before you get into clashing steel or spilling any blood, there's a little bit of bookkeeping and set up to do first, to ensure that the battle runs smoothly for all the players:

 - **Each combatant must determine three things: [[#Positions]], [[#Poise]], and [[#Disposition]], in that order**.
 - **The other important number to keep an eye on during the fight is [[Momentum]]**, which governs how intense the fight is getting and how close anyone is to being easily pacified.

 > ### Nb.
 >
-> This system functions very similarly to [[Social Discourse|social discourse]], except using #martial jobs instead of #social ones.
+> This system functions very similarly to [[Social Conflict|social discourse]], except using #martial jobs instead of #social ones.
 It can be used to run anything from single-opponent duels to small-scale military engagements, but it will become tedious and difficult to run with more than a dozen combatants.

 ## Positions